eloritzkovitz/atlaset/docs/trips.md

 ### 2. Via the UI

 - Use the Trips panel to create, edit, or delete trips.
-- Fill in the trip name, select countries (by ISO code), set dates, choose a category, and add notes if desired.
+- Fill in the trip name, select countries (by ISO code), set dates, choose a category and add notes if desired.

 ## Importing/Exporting Trips